henrysevern/django_recipe_app/TESTING.md

 - Check functionality.

 `This user story is due to be implimented in the future, unfortunately, I couldn't achieve by the desired project date`

+# Defense testing
+- I have imported and used `login_required`, `LoginRequiredMixin` and `UserPassesTestMixin` for my app's defenses.
+I have tested as a user and are unable to break the app, edit/delete, comment without authority or log in, login without correct password all work perfectly.

 # Manual testing